 Askernish Golf Club is home to “the most natural golf course in the world” (2011 visitor) and has been ranked 86 in GB&I's Top 100 Links Courses 2015.

 The course begins with a 6 hole loop which includes 2 par 5s.
 These holes give you a gentle start where undulating greens and large elevation changes provide the challenges to prepare you for the coming 12 holes.
 When you reach the 7th tee you are greeted by the Atlantic Ocean, views of Barra and you are presented with golf holes that run through some of the most brilliant dune systems in golf.
 The 8th hole is a short par 4 that is easily reachable in one for the big hitters but is guarded by steep drop offs to the right of the entire hole and the back of the green so being brave is essential if you wish to achieve an eagle or tap in birdie.
 If you wish to experience a true links course and a wonderful golfing experience then Askernish is for you.

-Below are two videos to whet your appetite, in the first Golfing World look into the history and rediscovery of Askernish and the second is a guided tour around the Askernish Golf Club with Colin Dalgleish and Perry Golf as they discuss the features of this links course.
+Below are two videos to whet your appetite, in the first Golfing World look into the history and rediscovery of Askernish and the second is a guided tour around Askernish with Colin Dalgleish and Perry Golf as they discuss the features of the course.

 If you need any further encouragement to join the growing band of golfers to make the pilgrimage to play Askernish then follow this link to Read the FineGolf Review

 A poem that has been sent in to the club by Billy Collins ( former USA poet laureate).

 The Clubhouse is currently closed for the winter but the course remains open for play.